- Future Students

 COURSE REGISTRATION

 You will find the FAL X99 listings in the course catalogue under F. You can register in any section of FAL X99 that still has space available through goSFU using the same process that you do for your other courses.
-FAL X99 is offered each and every semester at the Burnaby and Surrey campuses, and, occassionally, at the Vancouver (Harbour Centre) campus.
+FAL X99 is offered every semester at the Burnaby Surrey campus, and occasionally at the Vancouver and/or Surrey campus.

 MEET YOUR INSTRUCTORS

-The Foundations of Academic Literacy course is led by Dr. Steve Marshall, Associate Professor in the Faculty of Education at Simon Fraser University.
+The Foundations of Academic Literacy course is led by Dr. Joel Heng Hartse, Senior Lecturer in the Faculty of Education at Simon Fraser University.

 INSTRUCTOR